dmeditor/dmeditor/README.md

-# dmeditor
+# DMEditor
 dmeditor is a block-styled visual editor.
 Data is in json format.

-*Progress: It's still under development and we will soon have alpha version!*
+*Progress: It's still under development and some apis may change!*

 ### Highlights
 - Block based